 Another nearby option is Casa Sans Blas.
 While not as chic, the guest house has an onsite restaurant serving exceptional Andean cuisine as well as a complimentary breakfast buffet.

-If you’re looking to splurge, there’s a lovingly restored Spanish colonial building off Main Square that has been transformed into one of the cities best hotels, Inkaterra La Casona Relais & Chateaux.
+If you’re looking to splurge, there’s a lovingly restored Spanish colonial building off Main Square that has been transformed into one of the city’s best hotels, Inkaterra La Casona Relais & Chateaux.
 You’ll enter through brick and beam arches before lounging by candelabras.
-The rooms are fitted with stone fire places and decorated with Incan textiles.
+The rooms are fitted with stone fireplaces and decorated with Incan textiles.

 Where to Eat

 Peruvian cuisine is divided into three key regions: coastal, Amazonian and Andean.
 As the largest city in the Andes, Cusco is the best spot for a taste of their carb-heavy, stick-to-your-ribs mountain grub.

 Marcelo Batata is the place to go if you’re looking for a heightened taste of the region.
 The award-winning restaurant dabbles in fusion when appropriate but focuses primarily on local ingredients and techniques to create beautifully avante-garde dishes.

 Another great Andean option is La Quinta Eulalia (try the guinea pig, aka cuy).

 After dinner, waddle over to the Pisco Museo to learn about (read: drink in excess) Peru’s famed fortified wine.
 You can order pisco by ounce, cocktail or bottle (served table-side).
 Try a tasting flight to compare four varieties side-by-side.
 Or, if you’re the hands-on type, a mixologist will teach you how to mix, shake and pour a Pisco Sour yourself.